C-C0des/Discover/README.md

 # Artiste [ UT Coding Boot Camp: Project #1 ]

 ## Current Functionality
+A mood board app for the Gen Z artist.
 Artsite is a web based app that allows its users to express their emotions via moodboards (collages)...

-## Previous Functionality
-MoodFuse (currently named Artiste) is a web based app that displays recommendations for movies, books, and cocktails based on the mood that the user selects.
-Users can also share their thoughts on the recommendations, as well as view reviews from other users.

 ## Technologies
 * HTML, CSS and Bootstrap